MehmetMHY/cha/assets/macos/README.md

   <img width="250" src="./icon.png">
 </p>

-⚠️ **Warning:** This method of making Cha into a quote on quote "MacOS App" is quite janky and not ideal though it kind of works.
+⚠️ **Warning:** This method of making Cha into a quote unquote "MacOS App" is quite janky and not ideal though it kind of works.
 If you have a better approach or method please contribute I would greatly appreciate it!

 # Cha Launcher for MacOS